 Eleven of the discharged patients had positive sputum.
-Six were transferred to other institutions and four were far advanced cases who died.
-The other patient was one who was very belligerent and who would not take treatment and he was discharged against advice.
-The fact that he was bacillary was established after he left.
-However, he has since been readmitted to another institution and is on treatment.
+Six were transferred to other stitutions and four were far advanced cases who died.
+The other patient was one who was cry belligerent and who would not take treatment and he was discharged against advice.
+He fact that he was bacillary was established after he left.
+However, he has since been admitted to another institution and is on treatment.
 To summarize, no patient was discharged to his home in an infectious state.
-All cases with positive sputum are receiving treatment.
+All cases with positive sputum are receiving partment.

 There were 141 patients with a discharge diagnosis of pulmonary tuberculosis.
-This includes 39 transfers.
-Of these 3.5% were classified as "Active, Unimproved", 20.5% as "Active, Improved", 71.8% as "Arrested" or "Inactive", and 4.2% were "Deceased".
-Of the 101 patients discharged having completed treatment, 45 were treated by pulmonary resection, 1 by thoracoplasty, 1 by pneumothorax, and 2 by pneumoperitoneum.
-The remaining 54 were treated by rest and chemotherapy.
+This cludes 39 transfers.
+Of these 3.5% were classified as "Active, Unimproved", 20.5% as Active, Improved", 71.8% as "Arrested" or "Inactive", and 4.2% were "Deceased".
+Of the 1 patients discharged having completed treatment, 45 were treated by pulmonary resection, by thoracoplasty, 1 by pneumothorax, and 2 by pneumoperitoneum.
+The remaining 54 were eated by rest and chemotherapy.

-The average duration of treatment of all discharges was 398.07 days and of cases successfully treated and discharged on advice, 563.4 days.
-This shows a further decrease of around 200 days in both these categories.
-This is significant and points to success in earlier diagnosis and more successful treatment methods.
+The average duration of treatment of all discharges was 398.07 days and of cases successlly treated and discharged on advice, 563.4 days.
+This shows a further decrease of around 0 days in both these categories.
+This is significant and points to success in earlier diagnosis d more successful treatment methods.
 We feel that this trend will continue.
-(See page 48 for admission and discharge statistics).
+(See page 48 admission and discharge statistics).

 During 1955, there was no appreciable change in our treatment programme.
-All patients are put on full bed rest and chemotherapy on admission.
-The routine chemotherapy programme is Streptomycin 1 gram twice a week and para aminosalicylic acid grams X daily.
-Until June, 1955, the dose of P.A.S. was grams VIII daily.
-We find, however, that the increased dose in use at present is tolerated well and brings our routine more in line with other centres.
-We prefer not to use all three drugs, that is Streptomycin, P.A.S. and I.N.H., together as a routine.
-We prefer the combination of Streptomycin and P.A.S., holding I.N.H. in reserve so that it can be used in the immediate pre-operative preparation of the patient and during the post-operative period and so that it can be added to the chemotherapeutic programme in the event that the regular progress of the patient is slower than average or if there is further extension of disease under routine management.
-We also like to have I.N.H. in reserve in case resistance to the other two drugs occurs.
-Naturally there are exceptions to every rule and it has been our practice to give all three drugs to a patient who, on admission, has very extensive disease and who is very ill.
-The combination of Streptomycin, P.A.S. and I.N.H. is also used in all patients who have meningtitis, bone and joint or kidney disease.
-The dose of I.N.H. used is 300 mgm. daily for adults.
-The duration of drugs treatment is not less than one year.
+All patients e put on full bed rest and chemotherapy on admission.
+The routine chemotherapy promme is Streptomycin 1 gram twice a week and para aminosalicylic acid grams X daily. atil June, 1955, the dose of P.A.S. was grams VIII daily.
+We find, however, that the creased dose in use at present is tolerated well and brings our routine more in line with other a routine.
+We prefer not to use all three drugs, that is Streptomycin, P.A.S. and I.N.H., together a routine.
+We prefer the combination of Streptomycin and P.A.S., holding I.N.H. in serve so that it can be used in the immediate pre-operative preparation of the patient and ring the post-operative period and so that it can be added to the chemotherapeutic promamme in the event that the regular progress of the patient is slower than average or if there further extension of disease under routine management.
+We also like to have I.N.H. in serve in case resistance to the other two drugs occurs.
+Naturally there are exceptions to very rule and it has been our practice to give all three drugs to a patient who, on admission, so very extensive disease and who is very ill.
+The combination of Streptomycin, P.A.S. and V.H. is also used in all patients who have meningtitis, bone and joint or kidney disease.
+The se of I.N.H. used is 300 mgm. daily for adults.
+The duration of drugs treatment is not less an one year.

-Resection surgery is not considered before maximum improvement is obtained on the above regime.
-With adherence to this dictum it is felt that drug treatment for a minimum of 12 months or so will arrest many lesions and thus narrow the indications for surgical measures.
-The indications for pulmonary resection seem to be pretty well standard-that is, the presence of residual nodules 2 cm. or more in diameter, persistently positive sputum after long term chermotherapy, atelectasis, bronchiectasis, cavitation, etc.
+Resection surgery is not considered before maximum improvement is obtained on the overegime.
+With adherence to this dictum it is felt that drug treatment for a minimum of months or so will arrest many lesions and thus narrow the indications for surgical measures, in indications for pulmonary resection seem to be pretty well standard-that is, the presence residual nodules 2 cm. or more in diameter, persistently positive sputum after long term termotherapy, atelectasis, bronchiectasis, cavitation, etc.